 One project done and just a few more touches to get my front porch spring ready!

-Have you started your spring decorating?
+Have you started thinking about spring craft ideas or your spring decorating?
 Where do you start first?

 Thanks so much for stopping by to visit today; I appreciate it more than you’ll ever know.
 And when you leave a comment…ah, it makes my heart sing!
 If you want to see what I’m up to from week to week, sign up here to sign up for updates.